Carl Barks once said: “Work Smarter, Not Harder.”

 We gave you lots of information here and your next step is to put these things into action.

 How about you?
 How do you manage your time?
+Do you have some personal methods to manage it effectively?
 Share it by commenting below.

 Also, feel free to share it with your friends and family members!